 From Bogotá to Aldea Feliz

 Aldea Feliz has been here for 8 years, and currently has more or less 14 members, including 4 children, basically like a big family of friends.
 And then there are another 10 or so supporters in the city, all of whom join the bi-montly meetings, using sociocracy for decision making.
 Most people that live here came here from a life in the city, with the intention to live more happily, in community, and more in balance with nature.
 About 7 members started, and have been joined by more people in later years.
 Like for example Nelly, who is a graphic designer from Bogotá – a city of 9 million people – who found out about the Aldea Feliz online, and decided to stay after a visit.
 Collaboration is important in this community, working together on gardening, cooking, offering courses, and so on.
 I really felt at home because of the worldviews of the people, the connection to the city, and of course the beautiful surroundings!

-The food gardens at Aldea Feliz are not in one place but spread out in different places, and provide the community with some of their food, like fresh quinoa, coffee, bananas, platanas, garlic, parsley, and so on.
-Coffee is the one product they have in access, as this is Colombia’s coffee region.
-The aldea wants to increase food production in the future to be more and more self sufficient.
+The food gardens at Aldea Feliz are not in one place but spread out in different places, and provide the community with fresh quinoa, coffee, bananas, platanas, garlic, parsley, and so on.
+Coffee is the one product they have in excess, as this is Colombia’s coffee region.
+The aldea wants to increase food production in the future to be increasingly self sufficient.

 Water, Water Everywhere